How “Covered California”, The California Health Benefits Exchange, Works

 ObamaCare does away with pre-existing conditions and gender discrimination so these factors will no longer affect the cost of your insurance.
 Please be aware location, income, smoking status, family size and age all affect the cost of your health insurance premium.
 So the cost of any their of plan will fluctuate from person to person and from family to family.
 Please keep this in mind when shopping for insurance on the California health insurance exchange.

 Choosing a Health Care Plan: How to Calculated the Cost of Health Insurance

 To get started you’ll want to figure out what your budget is for health care this year.
 Affordable health insurance is defined as 8% of your income.
 Take your income for last year and find out if you can afford to pay 8%, if not find a number that you feel you can pay.
 Now that you have an idea of what you can afford it’s time to take a look at the official cost calculator from the Covered California health insurance exchange.
 This will give you an estimate of what you and your family will pay.
 Keep in mind that health, age and other factors can increase or decrease the cost of your insurance.

 How to Get Started Using the Insurance Exchanges

 If you live in California, Covered California is the Health Insurance Marketplace to serve you.
-Instead of HealthCare.gov, you’ll use the Covered California website to apply for coverage, compare plans, and enroll.
-You can apply as early as October 1, 2013.
+Instead of HealthCare.gov, you’ll use the Covered California website to apply for coverage, compare plans, change plans, and enroll.
+You can apply at any time during open enrollment or if you qualify for a special enrollment period.
 Visit Covered California now to learn more.

-The California health insurance marketplace open October 1st, 2013.
+The California health insurance marketplace is only open during open enrollment.
+You can use the marketplace during each years annual open enrollment period.
 Make sure to sign up for our newsletter for updates.
 The second the exchanges open up we will have detailed directions on how to use the exchanges as well as reviews of plans.